The Pharmakos – The Ancient Greek Scapegoat

 The festival included many purifying rituals and offerings of the first-fruits of the earth, both in gratitude to the gods for their harvest and as a sort of “sweetner”, lest it came upon the gods to sabotage the harvest with extreme heat or pestilence.

-In later years, it’s said the scapegoat was thrown into the sea, where men in boats were waiting to catch him, who the escorted him out of the city.
+In later years it’s said the scapegoat was thrown into the sea where men in boats were waiting to catch him and then escorted him out of the city.

 The Scapegoat is still taking the blame